 For more information and to request access to the CPB Grants Management System to apply, email firstname.lastname@example.org

-CPB is holding two one-hour webinars featuring an overview, application instructions, FAQs and an open Q&A session.
+CPB held two one-hour webinars featuring an overview, application instructions, FAQs and an open Q&A session.